ibm-cloud-architecture/refarch-eda/docs/evt-microservices/ED-patterns.md

 The event sourcing pattern is well described in [this article on microservices.io](https://microservices.io/patterns/data/event-sourcing.html).
 It is a very important pattern for EDA and microservices to microservices data synchronization needs.

 See also this nice [event sourcing article](https://martinfowler.com/eaaDev/EventSourcing.html) from Martin Fowler, where he is also using ship movement example.
 Our implementation differs here and we are using Kafka topic as event store and use the Order business entity.

+Another use case for event sourcing is related to developers who want to understand what data to fix after a service crashes, for example after having deployed a buggy code.

 ### Command sourcing